5 minutes with Bernice Olderwagen

 What's Hot New Zealand chats to New Zealand’s top Dermapen therapist Bernice Olderwagen about her award-winning treatment, the importance of ...

 The depictions on Christchurch’s exterior walls are a massive part of the city’s post-quake identity.
-Cityscape talks to a few of the artists who have marked our streets and watched the city evolve.
+What's Hot New Zealand talks to a few of the artists who have marked our streets and watched the city evolve.

 Christchurch’s rejuvenated inner city has become one of the world’s best canvases for street art.
 Pulling a positive out of the dramatic and earthquake-forced transformation of the city landscape, the resulting abundance of large-scale art has made Ōtautahi a gigantic outdoor gallery that’s crammed with photo ops.
 And it’s not just random tagging, either.
 The city’s transformation of blank walls into stunning works of art has featured a veritable roll call of world-renowned street artists alongside local legends and urban creatives from around Aotearoa.